xolvio/NDK/README.md

 Once you learn how to use these building blocks, you can build (almost) any backend you can imagine.

-Some versions of this framework has been used to build a number of applications for enterprise clients at our sister company [Xolvio](https://www.xolv.io), and we're excited to share it with the world as the open-source counterpart to our cloud offering at [XSpecs.ai](https://www.xspecs.ai).
+Some versions of this library has been used to build a number of applications for enterprise clients at our sister company [Xolvio](https://www.xolv.io), and we're excited to share it with the world as the open-source counterpart to our cloud offering at [XSpecs.ai](https://www.xspecs.ai).

 ## 🤔 What is XSpecs.ai?